keith-liew/Wiki-API/README.md

 ## Project Status
-Project is: _incomplete_
+Project is: _complete_

 ## Room for Improvement
 Room for improvement:
-- Modulize the models and routers
-- Return response with status code

-To do:
-- Continue development in order to further complete the API structure
+- Maybe implement some sort of security next time

 ## Acknowledgements
 - This project was inspired by Angela Yu.